 Attributes

-An attribute is a key-value pair attached directly to an object.
+An attribute is a name-value pair attached directly to an object.
 They are not the target of links in the file and are hence not objects.
-The key is a string, which is used to access the attribute.
+The name is a string, which is used to access the attribute.
 The value can be any datatype.

 Each attribute must store its own datatype.
 This inherent datatype is accessed via attribute API calls and is not necessarily an object in the file (though temporary, in-memory type representations can be created by the library and returned to the user via this mechanism).
 The datatype of an attribute is not mutable.